Cisco CDR Call Termination Cause Codes Explained

 A cause code is a numeric value that describes the signaling reason a call ended.
 Cisco CUCM derives these values from Q.850 / ISDN cause codes, which are also used in SIP and H.323 signaling.
 Cause codes appear in CDRs as integers and must be translated to understand whether a call ended normally, failed due to network conditions, or was rejected by a device.

-origCause vs destCause
+origCause vs destCause (Who Ended the Call?)

 Cisco records termination reasons from both sides of the call leg.
 A single call is often split into two "legs"—the originating side and the terminating side.

-• origCause_value: The reason the call cleared on the originating (caller) side.
+• origCause_value → The reason the call cleared on the originating (caller) side.

-• destCause_value: The reason the call cleared on the destination (callee) side.
+• destCause_value → The reason the call cleared on the destination (callee) side.

-Cisco & Q.850 Cause Code Reference Table
+Cisco Q.850 Cause Code Reference Table

 Cisco utilizes the ITU-T Q.850 standard for cause codes.
 These integers must be translated to understand whether a call failed due to network conditions, user behavior, or device rejection.

-Code Definition Troubleshooting Context / Likely Culprit
+Code Definition What This Means Troubleshooting Context / Likely Culprit

 Pro Tip: Cisco uses proprietary codes for specific features.
 For example, 393216 often indicates call splits during transfers.